Gastroenteritis (Food Poisoning) – Symptoms, Causes & Treatment | SingHealth

 Some bacteria cause the symptoms of gastroenteritis by releasing toxins.
 These toxins are heat resistant and can not be destroyed by reheating ( such as frying).
 Other bacterial toxins cause symptoms by directly invading and causing damage to the gut wall.

 Viral gastroenteritis is estimated to be responsible for 25% to 40% of hospital admissions for diarrhoeal illness.
 Viruses are easily transmitted through water and contaminated and improperly cooked seafood such as clams, oysters.
-Hepatitis A can present as food poisoning during the early stages of the disease (see related article on hepatitis A on this website).
+Hepatitis A can present as food poisoning during the early stages of the disease.

 Gastroenteritis (Food Poisoning) - Diagnosis